What to wear to a Spring wedding:

 Spring Wedding Guest Accessories:

-You will rarely see me at a wedding not wearing a pair of nude heels–9 times out of 10, they’re the most ideal choice!
+You will rarely see me at a wedding not wearing a pair of nude colored heeled sandals–9 times out of 10, they’re the most ideal choice!
 Invest in one good pair that you’ll wear all wedding season long for years to come.
-Here are some great pairs:
+Here are my two favorite pairs:

 The Sam Edelman Yaro sandals are awesome and get my pick for the perfect wedding shoes.
 They’re minimalistic (so they go with everything and let your dress do the talking) and are comfy as far as heels are concerned.
 I have them in cork but also want to get them in regular nude!

 Ah, the age old question.
 Can you wear flats to a wedding?
 Of course you can!
-If you’re able to, I’d personally swing for a TINY bit of a heel (like these, for example), just because they look so much cuter and more fitting with a formal dress than straight up flats, but if you can’t have any heel, that’s okay too!
-I’m including lot’s of flats options below!
+If you’re able to, I’d personally swing for a TINY bit of a heel, just because they look so much cuter and more fitting with a formal dress than straight up flats, but if you can’t have any heel, that’s okay too!

 Other Wedding Guest Attire FAQ’s:

 Can you wear a red dress to a wedding?
 I’ve heard that’s taboo!

 I think this probably stems from certain cultures where the bride wears red, OR from old-school notion that guests shouldn’t wear bright colors so as to not draw attention away from the bride.
 I’ve worn red to weddings before and it’s a pretty common color that you see, so I would say unless you are attending a wedding where the bride will likely wear red, I wouldn’t worry about it!